zacanger/niddesa/text/generated-translations/mahaniddesa/14-sinhala-google.md

 Dharmanu Dharma Pratipada, that which has a closed door in the senses that is full of virtues That, that there is a sense around the meal.
 Sleep deprivation, that of mindfulness, four The Four Noble Truths The Four Noble Truths
-Panchabala Sapta Bodhisattvas, Aryanya Eightfold Path, Nirvana and Nirvana The Dhamma of Gamini Pratipada is to know, weigh, decide and publish.
+Panchabala Sapta Bodhisattvas, Aryanya Eightfold Path, Nibbana and Nibbana The Dhamma of Gamini Pratipada is to know, weigh, decide and publish.

 [APZ 168.2] (# apz168.2) # apz168.2 .ref .apz} "The monk always thought